zakirulq/NP.Web/README.md

 # NP.Web
-Please run "npm i"
-Run from visual studio by hitting F5
+Please run "npm i" to install node_module then run the application from visual studio by hitting F5